 This year, The Music Hall Guild of Great Britain and America has fixed a commemorative blue plaque to honour the comedy impresario Fred Karno and the former ‘Fun Factory’.

-Ros Badger has collaborated with The Department Store in Brixton to create Badger’s Velvet Underground – a pop-up store showcasing a group of like minded artisans and their products on 20-21 April.read more
+Ros Badger has collaborated with The Department Store in Brixton to create Badger’s Velvet Underground – a pop-up store showcasing a group of like minded artisans and their products.read more